Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Acknowledgments

 \section{Acknowledgments}

 C.K.~ holds a Postdoc Mobility Fellowship from the Swiss National Science Foundation (grant number 235409) and thanks the Institute for Advanced Study.
 T.S.~gratefully acknowledges financial support from the Rhodes Trust and the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
 S.K.~gratefully acknowledges support from the Heilbronn Institute for Mathematical Research.
+This work used the Scientific Compute Cluster at GWDG, the joint data center of the Max Planck Society (MPG) and the University of Göttingen.
+In part funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number 405797229.